sshyran/cert/roles/cert-replica/README.md

     certbot_master_host: None
 When defined, this must be inventory hostname of the master host for currently running `ansible_play_hosts` list of replicas.
-The role `ivansible.letsencrypt-master` will be run on this host with current play hosts in parameter `certbot_master_replica_hosts`.
+The role `ivansible.letsencrypt_master` will be run on this host with current play hosts in parameter `certbot_master_replica_hosts`.

-    certbot_group: certbot-data
+    certbot_group: ssl-cert
 Members of this unix group will have read access to certificates.
 This group must be the same on master and replica hosts.